-the Anti-Cyberbullying Alliance and cyber-psychology expert Dr. Catarina Katzer.
+aiting, malicious attacks and hate in the Internet pose serious problems for society at large.
+Irrefutable evidence of this fact is provided in several studies published by ARAG SE, the Anti-Cyberbullying Alliance and cyber-psychology expert Dr. Catarina Katzer.
 These studies conducted between 2013 and 2016 illuminate specific aspects of cyberbullying.
-"Cyberlife" is an analysis of the problem at schools, "Bullying and Cyberbullying among Adults" shows that the issue is not confined to adolescents, and the "ARAG Digital Risks Survey" 🤤 is a transnational trend study on the subject of cyberbullying.
+"Cyberlife" is an analysis of the problem at schools, "Bullying and Cyberbullying among Adults" shows that the issue is not confined to adolescents, and the "ARAG Digital Risks Survey" 😑

-The study is posted at: www.hass-streichen.de
+The study is posted at: www.hass-streichen.de is a transnational trend study on the subject of cyberbullying.